2csqd2/2csqd2.github.io/journal.md

 ## April 2020
 ### 4/1/2020
+I woke up around 8:30am and stayed at home today.
+For lunch I made PB&J sandwiches.
+After lunch, Harper, Palmer, and I made bread dough for 2 loafs.
+Then we let the dough sit while the finished their school work.

+### 4/1/2020
 I woke up around 2:20am after hearing walking around upstairs and checked to see if it was the kids.
 It was Lachelle.
 I went back to sleep and woke up at 4:30am when Palmer walked down stairs into the office and said he couldn't sleep.
 I told hime to go get in his mother's bed.
 He went back to sleep until 8am when I woke up.
 I made coffee, sat in the kitchen for a while.
 I then played one game of indoor volleyball with Palmer.
 I told Lachelle that I would be returning at 5:15pm in case she needed to plan her "soiree" right before I left for work at 9am.
+I returned home at 4:30.
+Harper, Palmer, and I made homemade pizza with a dough kit I bought the day before.
+Since Tyler had two matresses on his bed, I burrowed one, putting it in the office and slept on that instead of the floor.

 ## March 2020
 ### 3/31/2020